RELATED PARTY TRANSACTIONS

 Administrative Support Agreement

 The Company entered into an agreement, commencing on March 22, 2021, to pay an affiliate of the Sponsor a total of $10,000 per month for office space, utilities, secretarial and administrative support services.
-Upon the completion of a Business Combination or its liquidation, the Company will cease paying these monthly fees.
-For the three months ended September 30, 2021, the Company incurred $30,000 in fees for these services.
-For the period from January 22, 2021 (inception) through September 30, 2021, the Company incurred $70,000 in fees for these services.
-As of September 30, 2021, $10,000 related to this agreement is recorded in accrued expenses on the condensed balance sheet.
+Upon the completion of an initial Business Combination or liquidation, the Company will cease paying these monthly fees.
+Under this agreement, $30,000 and $30,000 of expenses were incurred for the three months ended September 30, 2022 and 2021, respectively, and $90,000 and $70,000 of expenses were incurred for the nine months ended September 30, 2022 and for the period from January 22, 2021 (inception) through September 30, 2021, respectively.
+All incurred fees have been paid in full as of September 30, 2022.

 Related Party Loans